StefanoCecere/awesome-opensource-unity/README.md

 - [odin-serializer](https://github.com/TeamSirenix/odin-serializer) - Fast, robust, powerful and extendible .NET serializer built for Unity.
 - [UnityAsyncRoutines](https://github.com/TorVestergaard/UnityAsyncRoutines) - An extremely lightweight Unity library for creating and managing asynchronous coroutines for easy, straight-forward multi-threading and parallellism.
 - [fullserializer](https://github.com/jacobdufault/fullserializer) - A robust JSON serialization framework that just works with support for all major Unity export platforms.
-- [IMP](https://github.com/xraxra/IMP) - billboard imposter baking for Unity.
+- [IMP](https://github.com/xraxra/IMP) - Billboard imposter baking for Unity.
-- [UDBase](https://github.com/KonH/UDBase) - module-based game template for Unity.
+- [UDBase](https://github.com/KonH/UDBase) - Module-based game template for Unity.
 Modules in UDBase are called Controllers, their implementation can be replaced without changing your project source code.
 - [graphy](https://github.com/Tayx94/graphy) - Graphy is the ultimate, easy to use, feature packed stats monitor and debugger for your Unity project.
 - [NuGetForUnity](https://github.com/GlitchEnzo/NuGetForUnity) - A NuGet Package Manager for Unity.
 - [GoogleSheetsUnity](https://github.com/5argon/GoogleSheetsUnity) - Get data from your private Google Sheets to Unity!
 (Read-only).